 - Resource requirement--what are the most important assets required (human, intellectual, financial and/or physical) to make the business model work?

-I-Corps Team projects will culminate with participants possessing a clear understanding of what is necessary to achieve an economic impact with a particular innovation.
-For those projects that are feasible, I-Corps Teams will be ready to transfer the activity to the for-profit sector and pursue support for translational research from, for example, strategic partners, investors, and NSF programs for small businesses.
+Upon the completion of I-Corps, teams will possess a clear understanding of what next steps are needed to begin the commercialization of a particular innovation.
+For those where commercialization is immediately feasible, I-Corps Teams will be ready to transfer the activity to the for-profit sector and pursue support for translational research from, for example, strategic partners, investors, and NSF programs for small businesses -- the Small Business Innovation Research/Small Business Technology Transfer programs.